Sustainability & ESG — Eco-Tableware Reference

 The most documented palm leaf supply chain in India.
 810 farming families across 2,000 hectares of organic Karnataka farmland, under continuous CPCRI scientific guidance.
 Includes the 30-collection-centre operating model, BSCI audit alignment, CSDDD / Lieferkettengesetz fit, FAO recognition, and four 50-word quotable extracts procurement teams can lift verbatim into ESG documentation.

-The 90-unit distributed solar deployment, why it works at this scale in Karnataka, and what the energy data looks like across the production calendar.
+A look inside the 90-unit distributed solar deployment — why it works at this scale in Karnataka, what the energy data looks like across the production calendar, and the CSRD / Scope-3 / ISO 14001 documentation buyers can pull verbatim into their own ESG reporting.

 BSCI Ethical Sourcing for Eco Tableware Buyers